brodieG/vetr/DEVNOTES.md

 * `ALIKEC_res_wrap`: strings + success + wrap + [rec index] + [df] + [attr]
 * `ALIKEC_res`: strings + success + call

+One thing left to do: figure out what `ALIKEC_wrap` should be returning.

 ## Notes from 8/20

 Currently working through trying to delay the construction of error messages to